Taeiko/hangman-project/README.md

 to make things easier for the layer, i've included hints to ensure an easier time for the player to guess the word.

 Win conditions
- - ensure that you guess the word with amunt of guesses that you have.
+ - ensure that you guess the word correctly with amount of lives that you have.

  Loss conditions

-- if you run out of guesses, it is game over.
+- if you run out of lives, it is game over.

 Conclusion